LIBERTY

 pages 6 and 7 of the Indictment, the prosecutor avers in counts 1 through 12

-over to the Internal Revenue Service the federal income taxes, Medicare taxes,
+pay over to the Internal Revenue Service the federal income taxes, Medicare

-and Federal Insurance Contributions Act taxes due and owing…All in violation of
+taxes, and Federal Insurance Contributions Act taxes due and owing…All in

 Section 7202 does not mention income, Medicare, or FICA taxes nor does